timo2002/WeatherDemo/README.md

 # WeatherDemo
-Demo for testing SwiftUI and RxSwift
+Simple demo for testing SwiftUI and RxSwift

 This is a simple demo to test SwiftUI basic usage and RxSwift for receiving temperature information from the MetaWeather service.